massline.info

 of influence is Kerala.
 Adopted new constitution and

-CPI (M-L) [Sanyal Group] CPI(ML) [Sanyal] Class Struggle Apparently
+CPI (M-L) [Sanyal Group] CPI(ML) [Sanyal] Class Struggle Right-center

 Formed in the summer of 2003 as a merger of the Communist